HallofFamer/Lox2/README.md

 - Variadic Functions, Anonymous Functions(local return) and Lambda Expressions(nonlocal return).
 - `Object` root class for every class in Lox, everything is an object, and every object has a class.
 - Object ID and generic object map which enable inheritance for special build-in classes such as `String` and `Array`.
-- Class methods in class declaration using `class` keyword, and trait declaration using `trait` keyword.
+- Class methods in class declaration using `class` keyword, which are actually instance methods defined on metaclasses.
+- Trait declaration using trait keyword, as well as implementing trait via with keyword.
 - Anonymous classes/traits similar to anonymous functions/lambda.
 - Namespace as Lox2's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
 - Lox2 Standard Library for packages `lang`, `util`, `collection`, `io` and `net` in bullt-in namespace `clox.std`.